granjaluisf/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: Discovering data science
     subtitle: >-
-      Luis Fernando Granja is an aspiring data scientist, currently enrolled in a post-baccalaureate computer science program, in preparation towards a masters in data science and analytics.
+      Luis Fernando Granja is an aspiring data scientist in KCMO, currently enrolled in a post-baccalaureate computer science program, in preparation towards a masters in data science and analytics.
 After he completed his degrees in human development and social service administration in Chicago, his experience working in the healthcare information technology industry inspired him to pursue his passion in customer experience analytics.
     styles:
       self: